 I haven't been able to find a copy yet.

-I found a used, large-format paperback copy in good condition but haven't read it yet.
+I found a used, trade paperback copy in good condition but haven't read it yet.

 I haven't found a copy yet.